Last modified: Sept. 27, 2022, 2:36 p.m.

 See also bladmineerders.be.

 When young, the caterpillar lives on and inside a flower of the hostplant causing the formation of a reddish spindle-shaped swelling.
-Later on, when full grown, the caterpillar cuts the gall loose, leaves the flower and moves around on the stem of the plant carrying the gall with it.
-The gall, with the larva inside, can be found standing mostly perpendicular on the stem.
+Later on, when fully grown, the caterpillar cuts the gall loose, leaves the flower, and moves around on the stem of the plant carrying the gall with it.
+The gall, with the larva inside, can be found standing mostly perpendicular to the stem.
 Eventually, the larva pupates inside its gall in May.

 The adults are also active during daytime.